 Paris Pass is a good option but only if you want to visit all the attractions included in the pass.
-Only then you will be able to save money otherwise, you will end up paying more.
-This pass has so many attractions included, just go through the list of attractions once to see if you are interested in those or not.
+Only then you will be able to save money otherwise, you will end up spending more.
+This pass has so many attractions included, just go through this list once to see if you are interested in all those or not.

 Your choice of attractions might vary from the above list but eventually, I feel, you will save if you buy tickets separately, instead of buying a Paris Pass.

 In the above-mentioned calculations, it is not necessary that you will buy only these tickets or you will buy it all, it can be less or more.
 So, the best bet is to plan your itinerary first and then buy tickets online.
 Be sure with the time, there are chances that you will overbook and will have less time to cover all the booked attractions because you will also want to spend time shopping, enjoying some time on Pont Des Arts (the love-lock bridge) or in beautiful gardens.

 Cover all the nearby attractions on the same day, so you don’t waste money and time traveling.

 You can read all about the Paris Pass here and make your choice.
 If you find a good reason to buy it then do leave a comment, I would love to know it for my next trip 🙂